ehrbase/documentation/source/09_flat/00_description/index.rst

 To build a Flat Path

-* add the id from the `Web-template`_ together
+* add the id from the `Web-Template`_ together
-* if a element is multi valued add a index
+* if a element is multi valued add an index
 * Once at A Data Value uses "|" to select the Attribute

 .. code-block:: json